 Start the night with a cup of healthy refreshment from one of the juice stands.
 Avocado, watermelon, strawberry, and dragon fruits, are only a few among the overflowing options here.
 Dare to mix and match between two (or more!) unlikely combinations of fruits.

 Apple and dragon fruit, or watermelon and mango, enjoy the newly created flavor.
 Ask the seller to add a drop of cream milk for a sweet and milky twist to the overall taste.
 Prefer solid uncrushed fruits?
 Order the fruit bowl instead.
-A dozen type of fruits is sliced and mixed on a big bowl.
+A dozen type of fruits is sliced and mixed in a big bowl.

 There are slices of banana, mango, starfruit, avocado, and many more.
 Afterward, shaved ice is added to the serving.
 The seller will also pour syrup and milk on top of the ice.

 Indonesian Delight in Sanur Night Market

 Grab a seat at one of the stalls.
 For starters, order ten pieces of chicken satay for only Rp15.000.
 The seller dip the skewers into a black soy sauce with herbs before roasting them.
 While waiting, get teased with the smoke and the herb aroma.
 It makes the stomach growl desperately in hunger.

-There are plenty of other dishes to pick.
-The meatball soup bakso, chicken noodles with dumpling, chicken rice, fried rice, stuffed pancake martabak.
+There are plenty of other dishes to pick from.
+The meatball soup bakso, chicken noodles with dumplings, chicken rice, fried rice, and stuffed pancake martabak.
 Try as many as visitors can stomach.
 Go home with an empty wallet and full belly – it’s worth it.

 Sanur Night Market is the best place to get tasty value-for-money seafood dishes.
 At the average price of Rp40.000, customers can have a generous portion of grilled prawn or fish fillet.
 The products are fresh from the sea, and the dishes are cooked right away after a customer order.
 Do not forget to add a bowl of warm rice to accompany the seafood fest.

 Snacks & Munchies